Gerardo da Sesso: Cardinal and legate

 In April 1211, Innocent III appointed him cardinal bishop of Albano and promoted him to apostolic legate in Lombardy.
 He was still not immediately consecrated.
 The earliest surviving document he issued as legate was drawn up at Trezzo sull'Adda on 19 April.
 Addressed to all the churchmen of his legation, it proclaims official approval of the Humiliati, encourages clergy to attend their meetings and forbids the clergy to interfere with them.
 Gerardo reached Novara by 29 April, but quickly left for Milan, where Uberto da Pirovano had recently died.
 On 4 May, he was elected archbishop, but neither he nor the pope ever accepted the election.
 As legate, one of his primary goals would be enforcing the excommunication of Otto IV and his agents.

 On 7 June 1211, accompanied by the abbot of Chiaravalle della Colomba, Gerardo was in Cremona to arrange the election of Giordano Forzatè to the vacant diocese of Ferrara.
 His effort failed.
-Giordano refused the election and the Ferrarese were divided between those who favoured Otto and those who favoured Frederick.
-On 8 June, he intervened at Parma, where Bishop Obizzo Fieschi was in conflict with the catheral chapter.
+Giordano refused the election, and the Ferrarese were divided between those who favoured Otto and those who favoured Frederick.
+On 8 June, he intervened at Parma, where Bishop Obizzo Fieschi was in conflict with the cathedral chapter.
 He then tried to go to Bologna, accompanied by Sicardo of Cremona, but a Bolognese delegation met him at Modena and dissuaded him, because the same conflict between Otto's and Frederick's supporters was latent in their city.
 Gerardo tried to force the resignation of Bishop Gerardo Ariosti of Bologna, but it took papal intervention in the following year to remove him.
 In early July 1211, he went to Cremona to adjudicate a dispute between the abbey of Nonantola and the nunnery of San Benedetto.
 He then moved to Brescia, where he forced the bishop, Giovanni da Palazzo, to resign and confirmed the apostolic protection of abbey of Santa Maria in Conche.

 In October 1211, Gerardo held a diocesan synod in Novara, which promulgated stricter rules for the conduct of the clergy.
 The same month he ordered the canons of the cathedral of Piacenza to abide by their own rules.
-He was still in Novara on 31 October, but by late November he was in Cremona, preparing to oppose the arrival of Otto IV.
+He was still in Novara on 31 October, but by late November, he was in Cremona, preparing to oppose the arrival of Otto IV.
 He died at Cremona on 16 December.
 He was buried at Cremona.